Architects Regulation Board (ARB) Solicitors

 We understand that being investigated by the ARB is a very challenging and worrying time for you.
 You will no doubt be concerned about your livelihood, your character and your future career.
+The process is often long and drawn out.
+This can create the additional pressure of defending the allegations whilst maintaining your business.
 Our expert ARB Lawyers are available to assist and represent you throughout this difficult time.

 What is the Architects Regulation Board?

 Most professionals are governed by a regulatory body.
 The ARB was set up in 1997 to regulate architects.
 It is an independent, public interest body aimed at ensuring good standards within the profession.

 Some of its core functions, pursuant to the Architects Act 1997 (the ACT), include ensuring that architects meet their standards for conduct and practice and investigating complaints.

 What sort of complaint can the ARB investigate?

 The ARB can only investigate a complaint if you are on their register and if it concerns your conduct or competence in relation to the standards in the Architects Code of Conduct.